cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

-In order to do so, at a lower level, each pair of possible intersecting 2-cells are compared via:
+In order to split the edge, at a lower level, each pair of possible intersecting 2-cells are compared via:
 ```@docs
 Lar.Arrangement.intersect_edges
 ```